woojiahao/govid-19/README.md

 ## TODO

-- [ ] Auto-pull the repository every day
+- [X] Auto-pull the repository every day
 - [X] Compute the overall changes of the data since the data is accumulative now
 - [ ] Deployment guide
 - [X] Endpoint for country information

+## Lessons

+- CORS must be configured before any API routes are created otherwise the client will encounter CORS issues